dmhuehol/Ice-growth-diagram/README.md

 `iceSupersatToVaporExc`: Converts an ice supersaturation in decimal to a vapor density excess in g/m^3.
 `rhwToVaporExc`: Converts a relative humidity with respect to water to vapor density excess in g/m^3.
 `eswLine`: Outputs arrays useful to draw isohumes with respect to water on the diagram.
-`updraftSupersat`: Uses the Twomey equation to calculate supersaturation in an updraft but only at a certain range of thermodynamic conditions well above freezing.
-Implemented as a curiosity.
 `ylimitsForIceDiagram`: Generates labels and tick marks for the ICAO atmospheric height approximation axis on the ice diagram.

 ### Growth diagram profiles subdirectory